-Our draft response to question 18 of the consultation: Do the Duties reflect the role of an Optometrist?
+18) Do the Duties reflect the role of an Optometrist?

-Our draft response to question 19 of the consultation: If no, please explain
+19) If no, please explain

 We have particular concerns about the intended meaning of D19.
 This gives the impression that optometrists make decisions about patients' care based on what fulfils business and commercial interests, rather than what is in the best interests of individuals' eye health and broader health status.
 This fuels the underlying concern expressed by College members that the development of an optometrist degree apprenticeship would give employers undue influence over how individuals are prepared to enter the profession, and would skew optometry practice towards fulfilling commercial interests, rather than meeting individual patient needs in safe, timely and effective ways.